SynrgStudio/quicksnap/README.md

 * A pie menu allows you to change the type of point you snap from/to.
 Use the same hotkey as the one you use ot open the tool to display the menu.

     ![pie-menu](https://user-images.githubusercontent.com/35562774/196196537-82078f77-70ab-4929-a36a-6aaf6fe3bfde.gif)

+## Grid Snap Feature

+QuickSnap now includes an advanced Grid Snap feature that provides visual feedback when snapping to Blender's grid system:

+### How to use Grid Snap:
+1. Enable Grid Snap in the addon preferences (Edge Cases section)
+2. During a snap operation, press `4` or `NUMPAD_4` to toggle Grid Snap on/off
+3. The grid plane is automatically detected based on your camera orientation:
+   - **XY Plane**: When camera is looking along Z-axis (top/front/back views)
+   - **XZ Plane**: When camera is looking along Y-axis (side views)
+   - **YZ Plane**: When camera is looking along X-axis (side views)

+### Visual Feedback:
+- **Axis-colored lines**: Red for X-axis, Green for Y-axis, Blue for Z-axis
+- **Decreasing opacity**: Lines closer to the snap point are more opaque, creating a visual focus
+- **Grid extent**: Shows grid lines up to 5 units from the snap point in each direction

+### Benefits:
+- **Precise alignment**: Snap objects/vertices to exact grid intersections
+- **Visual guidance**: See exactly where your snap point will land on the grid
+- **Context awareness**: Grid plane automatically adapts to your viewing angle
+- **Non-intrusive**: Only visible when Grid Snap is active

 * With the option 'Use vertices Auto-Merge in Edit mode' enabled, vertices will merge automatically with vertices at the same location after a snap.